Thank You, I'm Sorry (film)

 Thank You, I'm Sorry (Tack och förlåt) is a 2023 Swedish comedy-drama film directed by Lisa Aschan and written by Marie Østerbye.
 It premiered on Netflix on 26 December 2023.

+Plot

+In an opening flashback, Sara — who is heavily pregnant — learns her husband Daniel wants to go away on a trip, as he feels their relationship is not working.
+Some time later, she finds Daniel unresponsive; he died in his sleep of a heart condition.
+The tragedy prompts Sara to re-connect with her sister Linda, who lives a more unstructured and free-spirited life.